spezialis/tangibles_worlds/README.md

 ## TODO | DONE
 ### Unity
-- [ ] Create 3 difference environment for each box.
+- [x] Create 3 difference environment for each box.
+	- [ ] Bake textures
+	- [ ] Bake animations from Cinema 4D to Unity
 - [x] When the user put his hand inside a cube the world is revealed
 - [x] Improve the scripts for the serial communication between Unity and Arduino.
 - [ ] Think about what could happen if someone put his hands in two differents box.
 - [ ] Animate each world.
+- [ ] Lights.
+- [ ] End of the experience.
+	- [ ] Name of the project and credits.
+	- [ ] Restart the experience each time some one remove the VR headset.
-- [ ] Bunch of others things and scripts.
+- [ ] Bunch of others things on the scripts:
+	- [ ] Animate lights.
+	- [ ] Move them around.

 #### Some visuals
 ![Alt text](Readme_data/Images/Test_scene.png)